 - 3.27 Currently, all businesses with a rateable value of less than £6,000 are entitled to 100% rate relief and consequently pay no Business Rates.
 This is factored into the national funding system. - 3.28 The 100% relief is being extended from April 2017 to businesses with a rateable value of less than £12,000.
-In addition, businesses with a rateable value of between £12,000 and £15,000 will receive tapered relief and businesses with a rateable value of between £15,000 and £51,000 will pay a slightly lower rate in the pound of 48.4p (compared to the full rate of 49.7p). - 3.29 It is estimated that these changes will reduce the Business Rates of approximately 500 businesses with place of approximately 500 businesses of the proximately 1,250 businesses (over 50% of all
+In addition, businesses with a rateable value of between £12,000 and £15,000 will receive tapered relief and businesses with a rateable value of between £15,000 and £51,000 will pay a slightly lower rate in the pound of 48.4p (compared to the full rate of 49.7p). - 3.29 It is estimated that these changes will reduce the Business Rates of approximately 500 businesses in the District, in addition to the existing 1,100 who already receive relief.
+Approximately 1,250 businesses (over 50% of all businesses) will pay no or minimal Business Rates from April 2017 in the District.

-- businesses) will pay no or minimal Business Rates from April 2017 in the District. - 3.30 In monetary terms, this is fairly significant.
-The estimated reduction in income from these changes is £1.1m approximately 5% of total Business Rates income.
+- 3.30 In monetary terms, this is fairly significant.
+The estimated reduction in income from these changes is $\pounds 1.1m$ approximately 5% of total Business Rates income.
 Initially, there will be no direct impact for the Council as the Government have already confirmed that they will fully compensate councils for the reduction in income. - 3.31 However, in the medium-term, the Government have indicated that the impact will be considered as part of the work on implementing 100% Business Rates retention.
 Therefore, any overall changes to the MTFP at this stage cannot be quantified, until the outcome of the wider proposals for the whole funding system for local councils is known.